-The Northern Colorado Plateau Network monitors climate, invasive exotic plants, land surface phenology, landscape dynamics, and water quality at Golden Spike National Historic Site.
+The Northern Colorado Plateau Network monitors climate, invasive exotic plants, land surface phenology, landscape dynamics, and water quality at Golden Spike National Historical Park.
 The results of that monitoring provide park managers with scientific information for decisionmaking.

 Elevations range from 1,329 meters (4,360 feet) to 1,609 meters (5,280 feet).
 Annual precipitation averages 203–305 millimeters (8–12 inches), mostly as snow.
 Temperatures range from highs of 20°F in winter to an occasional 104°F in summer.
 Basin big sagebrush and rubber rabbitbrush are the most common shrub communities.
 Most of the park's herbaceous plant communities occur where fire has removed the big sagebrush canopy.
 Riparian vegetation is limited to a very short reach of Blue Creek that crosses the extreme eastern end of the park.

 Exotic plant species invasion and ensuring compatible management of natural and cultural resources are the site's main resource management concerns.